Guide to Shared Ownership Homes

 the property size and whether there are any criteria imposed by the local authority.

 There are however, some general, over-arching criteria you will need to meet to qualify for the Shared Ownership scheme.
-You can use our tool below to see if you meet the over-arching criteria for Shared Ownership eligibility.
+The over-arching criteria for Shared Ownership eligibility is;

 - You must be aged 18 or older.